WenjieWu-Sci/FLArE/GridUtils/lxplus/README.md

 queue 1
 ```
 `$(ClusterId)` and `$(ProcId)` are expanded during execution.
-They're used both for the output directories, and also passed to the executable as arguments.
+They're currently used for naming the output directories, as well as executable arguments.
-All the files needed by the executable (setup script, Geant4 macros, libraries) are transferred.
+All small files needed by the executable (setup script, Geant4 macros, libraries) are transferred in the submission file.
+Input ROOT files (such as GENIE `gst` files) are copied on the node by the executable itself.
 Output is sent automatically to `\eos` via xroot protocol.

 #### File: `example.sh`